Internet-of-People/mercury-rust/prometheus/README.md

 ### Sign claim

 Sign a claim in the name of a specific profile.
-The claim must have been created by the `/vault/dids/{did}/claims/{claimid}/witness-request` endpoint, but most likely in an different wallet and computer of another user.
+The request must have been created by the `/vault/dids/{did}/claims/{claimid}/witness-request` endpoint, but most likely in an different wallet and computer of another user.